 New variables identifying inconsistencies in a given rating will be added to the data set.
-Each flag will be a new variable (See attached inconsistency flags).
+Each flag will be a new variable.
 Using descriptive analysis, the data will be analyzed to examine the frequency with which each of the the potential inconsistencies occurs.
-Number of times that each flag occurs will be examined as will the number of times multiple flags occur in a single rating occur.

 Software Used: